Depreciation in the Accounts of a Business: Accounting Treatment and Financial Impact

 C. Impact on the Cash Flow Statement

-• Depreciation is a non-cash expense, added back in the cash flow statement under operating activities.
+• Depreciation is added back in the cash flow statement because it is a non-cash expense.

 4. Different Methods of Depreciation in Business